ievgennaida/animation-timeline-control/README.md

 ### Dev Dependencies

 Component has no production dependencies when built.
-To pack and transpile TypeScript Babel + Webpack is used.
+TypeScript Babel + Webpack is used to pack and transpile the library.
-For the testing mocha and chai, as the assertion library are used.
+Mocha and chai are used as test & assertion library.

 ### Build Tests